 From Earth to Art: How Pottery Clay Is Made and Processed

 Pottery clay travels a complex path from natural deposits to a refined medium ready for artistic use.
 Excavated from specific regions around the world, raw clays are processed to remove impurities and blended with other clays and additives to create commercial clay bodies with predictable plasticity, shrinkage, and firing properties.
-Specialty clays, such as Yixing and Raku, highlight the variety of formulations that give potters unique textures, colors, and performance characteristics.
+Specialty clays, such as Porcelain, Raku, low-fire etc. highlight the variety of formulations that give potters unique textures, colors, and performance characteristics.
 Understanding this journey helps artists appreciate the science and craftsmanship behind every workable clay body.

 The Natural Origins of Pottery Clay